Hybrid Working: Businesses, The Media Industry & TCC

 Collaborating, and the tools to do so remotely, have come on a long way during the pandemic.
 With the advancement of services such as MS Teams and Zoom, it has never been easier to work remotely and collaboratively.
 However, sometimes nothing beats meeting in person when needing to thrash out a project that requires team consensus.
 It will be vital for businesses to remember the need for collaborative workspaces.

-To encourage positive mental health, businesses need to explore a strategy that works for all employees and be able to regularly touch base with employees.
+To encourage positive mental health, businesses need to explore a strategy that works for all employees and be able to regularly touch base.

 You would think that working remotely would allow you to enjoy more of a work/life balance but actually, apparently, it can have the opposite effect… When you don’t have a clear separation of workplace and home space, they can blend together.
 You might not be able to just switch off from work and find yourself constantly checking your phone, laptop and any other forms of technology you may use. (smartwatches don’t help with this do they?!
 Oh the conflict of wanting to be connected vs not be bombarded with work out of hours!)